banner

 InputStage#

-InputStage is mainly used to divide the processing of events into several stages.
+InputStage is mainly used to divide the event processing into several stages.
 Events pass through each stage in turn.
-If the event is not processed (marked as FLAG_FINISHED), the stage will call the onProcess method for processing, and then call forward to execute the processing of the next stage; if the event is marked as processed, it will directly call forward to execute the processing of the next stage until there is no next stage (which is the last SyntheticInputStage).
-There are a total of seven stages, and each stage is linked together to form a linked list.
+If the event is not processed (marked as FLAG_FINISHED), the stage will call the onProcess method for processing, and then call forward to execute the processing of the next stage.
+If the event is marked as processed, it directly calls forward to execute the processing of the next stage until there is no next stage (which is the last SyntheticInputStage).
+There are a total of 7 stages, and the various stages are linked together to form a linked list.
 The processing process of each stage is roughly shown in the following figure:

 webp-1720679655803-177

-First, let's look at how these stages are linked together.
+First, let's see how these stages are linked together.
 All stages inherit from InputStage, and InputStage is an abstract class defined as follows:

 abstract class InputStage {